Take a 1-min quiz to get a Personal Meal Plan Male Female

 5. Spread the drained fennel over a shallow ovenproof dish, then add the tomatoes.

-6. Drizzle with olive oil and bake for 10 minutes, before nestling the salmon among the veg, sprinkle with lemon juice and bake for 15 more minutes.
+6. Drizzle with olive oil and bake for 10 minutes, before nestling the salmon among the veg, then sprinkle with lemon juice and bake for 15 more minutes.

 7. Scatter over the parsley and serve.